-Q: What is the difference between a Paint Horse and a pinto horse?
+What is the difference between a Paint Horse vs. a Pinto?

 For one, a Paint Horse is a breed that, according to the American Paint Horse Association (APHA), “has strict bloodline requirements and a distinctive stock-horse body type.”
 Paint Horses can only have the bloodlines of Quarter Horses, Paint Horses or Thoroughbreds in their pedigrees.
 In order to qualify for registration with the APHA, their sire and dam must be registered with the APHA, the American Quarter Horse Association or the Jockey Club (the breed registry for Thoroughbreds).

 On the other hand, “pinto” is a term that refers to the colorful coat pattern and is not the name of a particular breed of horse.
 Any horse that displays one of several coat patterns is considered a pinto.
 Breeds that commonly produce pinto horses include the American Saddlebred, Gypsy Horse and Miniature Horse.
 Breeds such as the Spotted Saddle Horse and Spotted Draft Horse are exclusively pintos.